TITLE 77: PUBLIC HEALTH

 E) A description of the staff plans to assure that maternity/nursery staff are trained and prepared to stabilize infants prior to transfer, and are available 24 hours a day.

-5) A description of the capabilities for or capabilities planned for (giving the start-up time), emergency neonatology surgery, listing specialists such as surgeons, trained or support staff for neonates, and a description of the capabilities for caesarean section and start-up time.
+5) A description of the capabilities for or capabilities planned for (giving the start-up time) emergency neonatology surgery, listing specialists such as surgeons, trained or support staff for neonates, and a description of the capabilities for caesarean section and start-up time.

 A) Management of acute surgical or cardiac difficulties;

-3) The Standardized Perinatal Site Visit Protocol and Outcome Oriented Data shall be sent by the Department to PAC members, no less than one week in advance of the meeting, to facilitate their review of the applicant facility.
+3) The Department will send the completed site visit documentation to the PAC no less than two weeks in advance of the PAC meeting, to facilitate PAC review of the applicant hospital.

-5) The Department shall ask the Perinatal Center to conduct a follow-up site visit to the facility if the initial site visit is more than 6 months prior to submission for review by PAC for designation or redesignation.
-In such cases, approval shall be contingent upon receiving the findings of the follow-up site visit.
+5) The Department will request that the APCconduct a follow-up site visit to the hospital for review for designation or redesignation if the initial site visit is more than six months prior to submission to the PAC.
+Approval shall be contingent upon receiving the findings of the follow-up site visit.

-(Source: Amended at 24 Ill.
+(Source: Amended at 35 Ill.
 Reg.
-12574, effective August 4, 2000)
+2583, effective January 31, 2011)